 (Would you believe even Oscar & Wilbur were burnt out?)
 The little guys opted for huddling under blankets napping away rather than playing with their new toys.

-We spent most of our time wrapped up in blankets and playing hours and hours of a video game called ‘Don’t Starve Together’.
-A charming survival game where you need to work together with your friends to survive the harsh wilderness where everything and anything can get you killed, from starving in the winter from lack of food to wild pigs charging through your camp and burning it all down — anything can happen!
-Lots of laughs and lots of fun if you’re into that kind of thing.
-The game taught us that Terry and I are lacking in the ‘working together’ department and excellent in dilly dallying around and wasting time while our insanity took a beating.
-Kinda like real life! 😀
+We spent most of our time wrapped up in blankets and playing hours and hours of ‘Don’t Starve Together’.
+A charming survival game where you need to work together with your friends to survive the harsh wilderness where everything and anything can get you killed, from starving in the winter from lack of food to wild pigs charging through your camp and burning it all down.
+Lots of laughs and lots of fun.

 During this time, I did not want to babysit the stove at all for our meals, so this soup was perfect since I didn’t need to babysit the oven and the actual soup process literally took only a few minutes.
-The flavours from this soup comes from the roasting of the vegetables.
-Roasting it easily enhances the flavours effortlessly by caramelizing it.
-Easy is good!
+The robust flavours from this soup comes from roasting and caramelizing the vegetables and the creaminess naturally came from the cauliflower.

 Most of the ingredients are common and can be found at your local grocery store.

-For this recipe, I used a red miso paste, since I prefer a stronger miso flavour but you can use any colour miso paste for this recipe and it turns out just as tasty.
+For this recipe, I used a red miso paste, since I prefer a stronger miso flavour but you can use any type miso paste for this recipe and it turns out just as tasty.
+If you are new to miso, I would try the lighter miso’s first (white and yellow misos), they will have a milder flavour.

 Toss all the ingredients with the miso, butter and a bit of oil before putting it into the oven.